mongodb/docs-visual-studio-extension/source/includes/telemetry-data.rst

 ..
-   This list describes all telemetry data collected by the {+product+}.
+   This file describes all telemetry data collected by the {+product+}.
 Field names are not included as they are not exposed through the public API.

 Your Code
 ~~~~~~~~~

+The following is the information the {+product+} collects about your code:

 - The number of unique data types you use as generic type parameters in your
   LINQ and builder expressions.